Best Crypto Sites

-Like its traditional counterpart, a crypto exchange platform offers its users a means to trade assets.
-However, in this case, the assets in question are digital assets.
-Apart from this basic functionality, crypto exchanges are beginning to capitalize on their growing influence in the crypto space to take on more responsibilities.
-This is evident in the explosion of Initial Exchange offerings (IEOs), which startups are increasingly adopting.
-Here, a crypto exchange uses its platform as a launching pad for startup offerings for a share of the funds raised from the crowdsale campaign.
+Like its traditional counterpart, an exchange platform offers its users a means to trade assets.
+However, in this case, the assets in question are digital currencies.
+Apart from this basic functionality, exchanges are beginning to capitalize on their growing influence in the crypto space to take on more responsibilities.
+This assertion is evident in the explosion of Initial Exchange offerings (IEOs), which startups are increasingly adopting.
+Here, an exchange uses its platform as a launching pad for startup offerings for a share of the funds raised from the crowdsale campaign.

 How Do I Differentiate Between the Types of Crypto Exchanges Available in The Market?

 While all cryptocurrency exchanges perform the same tasks, albeit, in slightly different ways, it is imperative to know the differentiating factors that separate these entities and how it should feature in your research.
 These factors include:

 The Governance Model of The Crypto Exchange

 Cryptocurrencies, like bitcoin, opened our eyes to the possibilities of decentralization and the downsides of centralized systems.
 It is, therefore, unsurprising that the concept, which borders on autonomy, has its place within the auspices of the exchange market.
 As such, there are decentralized cryptocurrency exchanges stylized as Dex.
 A cryptocurrency exchange that falls under this category gives users autonomy as regards their private keys.
 In essence, a decentralized exchange allows direct communication between traders.
 There is no need for intermediaries or requirements that entails users to transfer the control of their holdings to exchanges.